phlcastro/beinglucky/README.md

 The dice not contributing to the score are called the non-scoring dice.
 "3" and "4" are non-scoring dice in the first example.
-"3" is a non-scoring die in the second, and "2" is a non-score die in the final example.
+"3" is a non-scoring dice in the second, and "2" is a non-score dice in the final example.

 After a player rolls and the score is calculated, the scoring dice are